Best Times for a Photo Session

 • more creative and artistic photos can be created especially with the aid of flash

-• vivid & bright colors, contrasty light make this an ideal time
+• vivid & bright colors and contrasty light make this an ideal time

-• in the early morning there are usually less people out allowing for more atmospheric imagery
+• in the early morning, there are usually fewer people out allowing for more atmospheric imagery

 Crucifix and Calvary bride & groom at sunriseTWILIGHT HOUR - BLUE HOUR